Parenting Teens - Parties

 If they can't tell you these things – they shouldn't be going until they can.

-It is important to discuss what you expect with your kids and come to an agreement on ‘rules’ - and the consequences if they are broken - before you let them go to a party.
-In particular, you should also discuss:-
+It is important to discuss what you expect with your kids and come to an agreement on rules - and the consequences if they break these - before you let them go to a party.
+In particular, you should also discuss:

-Location: Sometimes parties end up ‘moving’.
-Make sure that you know where your teenager is and, should the party location change, make it a rule that they let you know.
+Sometimes parties end up 'moving' Make sure that you know where your teenager is and, should the party location change, make it a rule that they let you know.

-Back-up: You can help them to cope with situations that get out of hand, if you arrange beforehand some simple strategies:
+You can help them to cope with situations that get out of hand if you arrange beforehand some simple strategies:

 - a buddy - encourage them to go with a friend or buddy – and to look out for each other throughout the party